 \section{Introduction}

-In the vicinity of a critical point \cite{zinn}, various static \cite{stanley, onuki1,zinn} and dynamic \cite{onuki1,onuki2,hohenberg, ferrell1,olchowy,luettmer,anisimov,burstyn1,burstyn2} quantities exhibit power-law singularities.
-Computer simulations played crucial role in the understanding of static critical phenomena \cite{landau}.
+In the vicinity of a critical point \cite{zinn}, various static \cite{zinn,stanley,onuki1} and dynamic \cite{onuki1,onuki2,hohenberg,ferrell1, olchowy,luettmer,anisimov,burstyn1,burstyn2} quantities exhibit power-law singularities.
+Computer simulations played a crucial role in the understanding of static critical phenomena \cite{landau}.
 In dynamics, on the other hand, simulations are recent, particularly for fluid criticality.
-There, in addition to the finite-size effects, critical slowing down poses enormous difficulty.
-Note that the slowest relaxation time, $\tau_{_{max}}$, diverges at criticality as \cite{onuki1,landau}
+In this case, in addition to the finite-size effects, critical slowing down poses enormous difficulty.
+Note that the slowest relaxation time, $\tau_{_{max}}$, diverges at the criticality as \cite{onuki1,landau}